-Prepare to set your home apart with these five rental upgrades which will make your property more marketable this winter.
+Make sure your accommodation offering stands out among the competition.
+Set your home apart with these six rental upgrades to make your property more marketable this winter.

-Everyone wants to enjoy that iconic winter chalet feeling: sitting in front of a warm fire with a hot toddy in their hands.
+Everyone wants to enjoy that iconic winter chalet feeling: sitting in front of a warm fire, cuddling up in a warm cozy blanket drinking hot chocolate.

-If you don’t already have a working fireplace, make your rental more marketable for winter by installing a gas fire.
-While it may not look as rustic as a traditional fireplace, it creates less work for your renters.
-All they have to do is flick a switch and enjoy – no hauling wood inside of moving it around to keep the fire going.
+If you don’t already have a fireplace in your rental, now is the time to upgrade and make your rental more marketable for winter.
+Whilst installing a gas fire may not look as rustic as a traditional fireplace, it saves for your renters time and work.
+All they have to do is flick a switch and enjoy – no hauling wood to keep the fire going.

-Outside of initial purchase and installation costs, remember you will have to pay monthly for the extra gas line.
-However, with different guests coming and going (and spending time away from the house), the fire won’t be running all day every day.
+Outside of initial purchase and installation costs, remember you will have to pay monthly for an extra gas line.
+However, with different guests coming and going, and spending time away from the house, the fire won’t be running all day every day.

-While this may sound like an expensive project, the cost will inevitably depend on a few factors.
-For example: your property’s square meters; current flooring; type of radiant heating and more.
+Heated floors in the bathroom or living room are a wonderful invention, something that is appealing to any guest, especially in the winter.
+Costs will inevitably depend on a few factors, such as your property’s square meters, current flooring, type of radiant heating and more.
 As such, Homeadvisor suggests the 2017 national average ranges from $1,800 to $5,700.

 A worthwhile investment in the long run, one huge benefit is that you don’t have to re-do your flooring as well.
 In most cases, what you already have will work with the radiant heating.